NEWEST BOOK - August 2025

 After Vietnam, America and its military said, “Never Again!”
 Tragically, Afghanistan ended in similar failure despite years of obvious indications that it was unwinnable.
 I have been treating casualties on the front lines of wars in Iraq and Afghanistan and of COVID-19 in America.
 After graduating first in my class at West Point, I deployed to Haiti as an Army Infantry officer and then to Iraq and Afghanistan as an Army Emergency Physician.
 My writings expose the disconnect between the falsehoods and political correctness of failed general officers and the ground truth of the wars in Iraq and Afghanistan.
 The human toll never lies.

 Eventually, I came home to practice medicine as a civilian and it became very apparent that a similar culture of failure was emerging in the medical community.
 The COVID-19 pandemic ended centuries of freedom of speech and rational scientific thought and saw the dangerous rise of politically weaponized medicine.
 I trace the COVID-19 timeline and challenge the official COVID-19 and DEI narratives of health leaders in the government and medical organizations.
-Dialogues and meetings I had with leaders of several major medical organizations also expose how poor leadership and the medical industrial complex are ruining science, medicine, public trust, and the nation’s health.
+Dialogues and meetings I had with leaders of several major medical organizations also expose how poor leadership and the medical industrial complex were ruining science, medicine, public trust, and the nation’s health.

 Published October 2023